 - Get an excess liability policy.
 Liability limits should at least equal your net worth and take into account your future earnings.

 - Utilize your trusted advisor to help make a plan.
 Protect your current and future wealth.
-Understand this plan isn’t “once and done,” but should be ongoing with continued monitoring to make adjustments as needed.
+Understand this plan isn’t “one and done,” but should be ongoing with continued monitoring to make adjustments as needed.

 - Educate your children and other family members about financial responsibility.
 Make sure they understand that when it comes to insurance, the lowest price may not mean adequate coverage.